 When is Teacher Appreciation Week?

-Teacher Appreciation Week is always the first full week of May.
-This year (2020) it falls on May 4 - 8.
+Teacher Appreciation Week is always in early May.
+This year it falls on May 8-12.

 Teacher Appreciation Week Hashtag

 Use #ThankATeacher to share your celebrations, stories, and acts of appreciation on social media.